Skip to main content

 ~/Work/xpack/xpm-js.git

-Or, if the repo was already cloned:
+Alternatively, if the repository has already been cloned:

 git -C ~/Work/xpack/xpm-js.git pull